twilight-rs/http-proxy/README.md

   ratelimiting information will be removed
 - `CLIENT_REAP_INTERVAL` (in seconds; defaults to 10 minutes) changes the interval at which ratelimiting information will be checked for decay
+- `METRIC_TIMEOUT` (in seconds; defaults to 5 minutes) controls how long metrics will continue to be reported past their last usage.

 ### Running via Docker